-Thank you for the opportunity to submit comments on the discussion draft of the Health Over Wealth Act.
-As the largest association representing America's long term and post-acute care facilities, the American Health Care Association/National Center for Assisted Living (AHCA/NCAL)'s mission is to improve lives by delivering solutions for quality care, and we stand ready to work with you and Congress on productive policies that support our unique population.
+Thank you for the opportunity to submit comments regarding the consolidation in health care markets as part of your agencies' request for information (RFI).
+As the largest association representing America's long term and post-acute care facilities, the American Health Care Association/National Center for Assisted Living (AHCA/NCAL)'s mission is to improve lives by delivering solutions for quality care, and we stand ready to work with the Administration and Congress on productive policies that support our unique population.
 Our members provide essential care to millions of individuals in America's nursing homes, assisted living communities, and centers for individuals with intellectual and developmental disabilities (ID/DD).